Jan-Erik Roos

 Upon his return to Sweden, Roos was appointed Professor of Mathematics at Stockholm University in 1970, and started building a strong algebra school.
 He was elected to the Royal Swedish Academy of Sciences in 1980 and was its President from 1980 to 1982.
 While serving on the Academy, he was on the committees deciding the Rolf Schock Prizes in Mathematics and the Crafoord Prize in Astronomy and Mathematics.

 Roos made important contributions to homological algebra, and did extensive computer-assisted studies of Hilbert–Poincaré series and their rationality.
 A special issue of the journal Homology, Homotopy and Applications ("The Roos Festschrift volume") was published in 2002, on the occasion of his 65th birthday.

-He died December 15, 2017 at his home in Uppsala and is buried at the Uppsala old cemetery.
+He died on 15 December 2017 at his home in Uppsala and is buried at the Uppsala old cemetery.